Criticalcarpet/Hoaku/README.md

-# Hoaku/Server
+# Hoaku
-Server/API for the Hoaku social media network.
+A self-hosted social media network.

 ## Setup
 1. Use the .env.template file to make an env file.